 The Entreprise Générale Malta Forrest (EGMF) is the main thread of this long story of over 97 years.
 In 1922, Malta Forrest, the father of George A. Forrest, founded this company which was destined to become a benchmark in central Africa.
-Of New Zealand origin, after a solo journey which led him from his native country to Kolwezi at the age of 16, he first went into the transport business.
-Little by little, noticed by the Mining Union of Haut-Katanga (UMHK), EGMF was entrusted with mining activities as a subcontractor in the Kolwezi concessions.
-At the same time, the Company began to develop in the public works and civil engineering fields.
-Between 1922 and 1950, EGMF became a prosperous, recognised and respected company within the Congolese economic fabric.
+A New Zealand native, he first went into the transport business at 16, after a solo journey which led him from his native country to Kolwezi.
+Little by little, noticed by the Union Minière du Haut-Katanga (UMHK), EGMF was entrusted with mining activities as a subcontractor in the Kolwezi concessions.
+At the same time, the Company began to develop in public works and civil engineering fields.
+Between 1922 and 1950, EGMF became a prosperous, recognised and respected company within the Congolese economy.

 In 1974, following the death of their father, George A. Forrest and his brother, Victor, took over at the head of the company.
 Together, in the areas of construction and public works, they confirmed the trust placed in the company by the various private and public backers.
 From 1950 to 1986, EGMF built hundreds of kilometres of roads, road infrastructure, buildings and aerodromes.

 In 1986, on the death of his brother, Victor, George A. Forrest took over management of the company alone.
 Apart from new construction projects, George A. Forrest decided to diversify the company’s activities.
 He thus redirected his company into the mining sector.
 George A. Forrest was the first private investor to suggest to the Zairian authorities and to Gécamines that it should restart mining activity, at that time in a state of virtual bankruptcy, under a new form.
 Instead of the public monopoly, George A. Forrest presented the alternative of mixed partnerships, enabling Gécamines to benefit from private capital.